j-sanjuan-sanz/j-sanjuan-sanz/README.md

 - 👨🏻‍💻 I'm specialized in R and Python, data analysis languajes, and database creation and management.
 If you are searching someone to do the full ETL procedure and some visualization, I'm your man.
 - 👨🏻‍🔬 I'm multidisciplinar.
-With my health science background, I can fulle comprehend a wide variety of topics and find the best solution.
+With my health science background, I can fully comprehend a wide variety of topics and find the best solution.
 - 🌱 I'm currently improving my Data Science Skills.
 Right now I can do a clean and elegant job with my usual tools, so gaining experience with new tools is welcome.
 - 🔭 I'm currently searching for job opportunities.
 - 📄 Want to know about my work and experience in one page?
 Here is my [resume](https://drive.google.com/file/d/13MK_ErhYUcTSfakbK6LJfR7-ZOkaj8mY/view?usp=share_link).